tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

   when not using Chromium-based browsers.

 - Much of Google's yearly revenue comes from their ad-tech of which they are the number 1 player.
-Google most recently inroduced a push to ban third-party cookies entirely from the web, which is good but many other ad-tech companies rely on third-party cookies.
+Google most recently introduced a push to ban third-party cookies entirely from the web, which is good but many other ad-tech companies rely on third-party cookies.
 Google has started pushing for the Federated Learning of Cohorts (FLoC).[^3] In essence, Google wants users to be